brandur/sorg/content/drafts/sortsupport.md

 do so with `memcmp` ("memory compare")  which would compare each byte in the datum one at a time.
-That's perfectly functional of course, but because our datums are the same size as native integers, we can take advantage of the fact that CPUs are optimized to compare integers really, really quickly, and arrange the datums them in memory as if they were integers.
+That's perfectly functional of course, but because our datums are the same size as native integers, we can instead choose to take advantage of the fact that CPUs are optimized to compare integers really, really quickly, and arrange the datums in memory as if they were integers.
 You can see this integer comparison taking place in the UUID abbreviated key comparison function:

 ``` c
 static int